PeterEB/coap-shepherd/README.md

 <a name="API_cancelObserve"></a>
 ### cnode.cancelObserve(path[, callback])
 Stop observing an Object, an Object Instance, or a Resource on the Client Device.

+[TODO] You should support Object Instance observation.
+And just say that you don't support the observation on an Object at this moment.
+Thus cancel observations on Objects is not operative.

 **Arguments:**